 Six College of Education doctoral students have been chosen to participate in the College of Education’s 2014-2015 Dean’s Research Doctoral Fellowship initiative.

-Professor Mike Metzler addresses childhood obesity on Television New Zealand, Ruth Saxton discusses the importance of early childhood education, and the Lanette L. Suttles Child Development Center was named one of the best day care centers in Atlanta.
+Mike Metzler addresses childhood obesity on Television New Zealand; Ruth Saxton discusses the importance of early childhood education; the Suttles Child Development Center receives top honors; J. Andrew Doyle writes about long-distance running.

 Dr. Paul Alberto, interim dean of Georgia State University’s College of Education since 2012, has been appointed dean of the college following a national search.